markshust/docker-magento2-nginx/README.md

 # How to use this image?

+This image will work out-of-the-box with linux-based systems.

-To use this image, create Dockerfile in the root of your project with anything specific to your local development platform.
+To use this image on other systems for local development, creating a Dockerfile in the root of your project with anything specific to your local development platform.

 For example, if using [Dinghy](https://github.com/codekitchen/dinghy) on OS X, use: